Jelly-RDF/jvm-benchmarks/README.md

 # jvm-benchmarks

-Benchmarks for Jelly-JVM using Apache Jena.
+Benchmarks for Jelly-JVM using Apache Jena and RDF4J.

 **See the [Jelly website](https://w3id.org/jelly) for more information about Jelly and documentation.**

 ## Prerequisites

 You need at least Java 17 to compile the benchmark code.
-To run the benchmarks, we **strongly recommend** using the latest stable version a modern JDK, preferably GraalVM.
-In our benchmarks we used Oracle GraalVM 23.0.1+11.1.
+To run the benchmarks, we **strongly recommend** using the latest stable version of a modern JRE, preferably GraalVM in JIT mode.

 This code was tested only on Linux.
 It may work on other platforms, but this wasn't tested.